Skip to main content

 Career Development

-CHHE maintains a Career Development (CD) program that provides investigators at all career stages with valuable opportunities for collaboration, leadership, cross-training, and intellectual enrichment, as well as the foundational funding necessary to compete effectively for extramural research grants, with an emphasis on enhancing the success of early- and mid-career investigators, women, and members of under-represented groups.
+CHHE maintains a Career Development (CD) program that provides investigators at all career stages with valuable opportunities for collaboration, leadership, cross-training, and intellectual enrichment, as well as the foundational funding necessary to compete effectively for extramural research grants, with an emphasis on enhancing the success of early- and mid-career investigators, including those with varied backgrounds and lived experiences.
 The Center offers many events and enrichment activities.

 Individualized Grant Writing